Skip to content

 When running locally with nodejs, the default directory is assets/config/.

-CONFIG_IMPORT boolean false Enable configuration import on startup
+CONFIG_IMPORT boolean Run one-off config import on startup (default: false)

 Directory Structure